 We wrapped up with a quick look at some of the protocols that are in use at each of the OSI Model Layers

 Thanks for investing your time in my Introduction to the OSI Model article.
+As a complement, youu can read our separate article on how to use the OSI Model to troubleshoot networks.

 I am always looking forward to any feedback you have on this or any of the articles I have written so feel free to offer your feedback.